This blog post originally published on 1/21/19 and was updated on 8/1/19

 I snapped this last Friday, January 18.
 Happy Birthday Mom!

-This is the shoot I was on the morning of August 1 (blog post here).
+Here’s a picture from the shoot I was on the morning of August 1, 2018 (blog post here).
 I got the phone call from Dad that morning.
 Things went downhill quickly after this photography session.

 This is one of the last pictures we have of Mom.
 May 2018 at Taylor and Jeff’s wedding.